MetOffice/CDDS/docs/cdds_components/extract.md

+!!! warning

+    This documentation is currently under construction and may not be up to date.

 # CDDS Extract

 The Extract package enables a user to extract a subset of climate model output files from the MASS tape archive.
 This is useful because raw atmosphere and ocean output is stored in massive files, containing multiple fields, and their large volume make all processing very slow.
 Before data transfer happens, Extract selects only relevant bits of output, necessary to produce the requested, CMORised variables.